gitter-badger/este-dispatcher/README.md

 ## Features

-  - Promises moves dispatcher to next level.
-All app sync/async actions and errors can be orchestrated across all app layers.
+  - Promises moves dispatcher to the next level.
+All app sync/async actions and errors can be orchestrated across all app layers easily.
-  - Report app errors via provided `onError` hook.
+  - App errors can be reported via provided `onError` hook.
-  - It's isomorphic, choose Bower or Node.js version.
+  - It's isomorphic, Bower and Node.js included.
   - Bower version for production is super small, only 2.7 kB (gzipped).
 Yes, [Closure Compiler](https://developers.google.com/closure/compiler/).

 ## Install